IVG12377/AI_Operating_Model_Transformation/06_Implementation/README.md

 # 🚀 06_Implementation

 This folder outlines the implementation roadmap for deploying the proposed AI-enabled operating model transformation.
-It provides a phased timeline, ownership clarity, and coordinated workstreams to ensure execution readiness across all functional areas.
+It provides a phased timeline, defined ownership roles, and coordinated workstreams to ensure execution readiness across all functional areas.

 ---

 ## 📅 Implementation Timeline

-A 12-week phased timeline highlights the four core stages of implementation: Plan, Design, Build, and Launch.
+A 12-week phased timeline highlights the four core stages of implementation: **Plan**, **Design**, **Build**, and **Launch**.

 ![Implementation Timeline](./Implementation_Timeline.png)